bryjalab/2025_Micka_MolCel/README.md

 * Statistical testing using the limma test
 * Exporting the results as .csv file

-The resulting output (ProteinGroups.csv) can be the directly used as an input for TurboID_volcano-plots.script and run within R (version 4.2.3).
+The resulting output (ProteinGroups.csv) can be the directly used as an input for "TurboID_volcano-plots.R" script and run within R (version 4.2.3).

 ### Packages and R versions